 This mode is the most used mode as it shows numbers in the most familiar notation.
-Press the Std, to return to the calculator display.
+Press the soft menu key, with the Number format set to Std, to return to the calculator display.
 Enter the number 123.4567890123456 (with 16 significant figures).
 Press the ENTER key.
 The number is rounded to the maximum 12 significant figures, and is displayed as follows: